collinsbj/Binding-of-Isaac-Item-Tracker-Frontend/README.md

 Ideas?
 Questions?
 Comments?

-Please don't hesitate to shoot me an email if you have any feature requests, questions, or comments about UBIIT.
+Please don't hesitate to shoot me an email at CollinsBJ@me.com if you have any feature requests, questions, or comments about UBIIT.
 Happy grinding!

-CollinsBJ@me.com
+## Local Set Up

+* Front End: Fork this repo and clone it locally.
+No dependencies need to be installed.
+* Back End: Fork this repo, clone it locally, and run npm install in the folder to install all dependencies.